How to look for records of... Poverty and the Poor Laws

 1. Why use this guide?

-Use this guide for advice on how to locate Poor Law records at The National Archives, as well as documents in which issues of and connected to poverty are discussed more broadly.
-The records refer mainly to poverty in England and Wales in the 19th century.
+Use this guide for advice on how to locate poor law records at The National Archives, as well as documents in which issues of and connected to poverty are discussed more broadly.
+The records refer mainly to administration of the poor law unions after their creation in 1834 up to about 1900.

-Most records concerning the operation of the Poor Laws before 1834 are held by local archives, not The National Archives.
-This is because most parishes, and in some instances other local government units, were responsible for providing for the poor in local areas under the general direction of local magistrates.
+Most records concerning the operation of the poor laws before 1834 are held by local archives, not The National Archives.
+Responsibility for providing for the poor in local areas fell to the parish, under the direction of local magistrates.

 • accounts kept by parish overseers of the poor and churchwardens